 Maximize Your Browser Window.
 It it not uncommon for me to spend 10 minutes scrolling through my Facebook newsfeed only to end up with twenty tabs of articles that I want to read.
 Rather than systemically read through them, I usually skim a couple, taking breaks to open more tabs and search things on google.
 Eventually I make my way back to the articles, read through half of one and then I’m back to hopping around on the internet or emailing or doing any number of random things that come to my mind.
 Recently, I have been choosing an article to read, opening it in its own browser window, maximizing the window, and not allowing myself to click out of the window until I’m done.
 If I’m up for another, I do the same thing.
 Although I still usually have a million articles to read at any given point, taking the time to focus on one at a time somehow makes them feel more manageable and relieves my desire to hop around all over the internet.

 Hope you find some of these useful!
+Do you struggle to just do one thing?
 Are there any ways that you work to stay present throughout your day?
 I would love to hear about them in the comments below.